Appellate Group Obtains Important Affirmance in Personal Injury Litigation Arising Out of a 2017 Terrorist Attack in Manhattan

 Our respondent’s brief highlighted, among other important issues, the trial court’s broad discretion in granting consolidation, the various overlapping factual and legal issues amongst all actions, the benefit of consolidation in streamlining discovery and avoiding duplicative proceedings, and the various procedural mechanisms to avoid any perceived prejudice to Leesel.
 The First Department issued an affirmance, notably embracing much of the same language and reasoning from SACS’s respondent’s brief.

-The appeal was briefed by Timothy Capowski, Jonathan Shaub, and Jennifer Graw, and argued by Jonathan.
+The appeal was briefed by Jonathan Shaub and Jennifer Graw, and argued by Jonathan.